cyberabis/datetime-slot-picker/readme.md

 # Datetime Slot Picker

 This is a Web Component for Date and Time Slot Picker.
-This project is a standalone Web Component using Stencil.
+This project is a standalone Web Component built using StencilJS.

 You have to pass in dates and time slots that you want to display.